Waterball12/april-bot-docs/docs/administration/clear.md

 ---
-modified: 2020-04-16
+modified: 2021-10-30
 ---

 Clear service allows you to best remove messages in a lot of ways such as:

 ## Clear message
-The simple way of removing messages without any regardless is by using `!Clear message [Amout]` command that will delete the amount typed messages. e.g. `!Clear message 50`
+The simple way of removing messages without any regardless is by using `!Clear message [Amount]` command which will delete the amount of messages given. e.g. `!Clear message 50`

 ## Remove from a determinate user
 Do you have a user that has been spammed a lot lately and you would like to delete only its